gabebw/haskell-practice/README.md

 [ninety-nine]: http://www.haskell.org/haskellwiki/H-99:_Ninety-Nine_Haskell_Problems

-## learn-you-a-haskell
+## concepts

-I worked through Learn You a Haskell and took some notes.
+Some Haskell concepts (like monoids) that I worked through and then wrote down.
+Some of it is from Learn You a Haskell.

 ## programs